9 Minute Read

 - How much you plan to put down on your home

-A good lender will clearly explain your mortgage options so you feel confident in your decision.
+A good lender will clearly explain your mortgage options and answer all your questions so you feel confident in your decision.
 If they don’t, find a new lender.
-A mortgage is a huge financial commitment, and you should never sign up for something you don’t understand.
+A mortgage is a huge financial commitment, and you should never sign up for something you don’t understand!

 It’s likely that your lender will approve you for more money than you want to spend.
-But keep this in mind: Just because you qualify for it doesn’t mean you can afford it.
+But keep this in mind: Just because you qualify for a big loan doesn’t mean you can afford it!

 2. Can you get a home mortgage loan without a credit score?

-If you’ve paid off all your debt—and we recommend you do before buying a home—it’s possible you won’t have a credit score when you meet with a lender.
+If you’ve paid off all your debt—and we recommend you do before buying a home—it is possible you won’t have a credit score when you meet with a lender.
 That might make you nervous.
-But don’t worry, you can still get a mortgage.
+But don’t worry; you can still get a mortgage.

 If you apply for a mortgage without a credit score, you’ll need to go through a process called manual underwriting.
-Manual underwriting simply means you’ll be asked to provide additional paperwork and the underwriter will review your documents personally.
-Your loan process may take a little longer, but buying a home with no extra debt weighing you down is worth it!
+Manual underwriting simply means you’ll be asked to provide additional paperwork for the underwriter to review personally.
+Your loan process may take a little longer, but buying a home without the strain of extra debt is worth it!

 Not every lender offers manual underwriting.
-A little research on the front end can help you find the ones in your area that do.
+Do a little research on the front end to find the ones in your area that will.

 3. What’s the difference between being prequalified and preapproved?

 Which is better?
-Think of prequalification as a preliminary step and preapproval as the green light signaling that you’re ready to start your home search.
-When sellers review your offer, a preapproval means you’re a serious buyer and your lender has already started the loan process.
+Think of prequalification as an initial step and preapproval as the green light signaling that you’re ready to start your home search.
+When sellers review your offer, a preapproval means you’re a serious buyer whose lender has already started the loan process.

 4. How much home can you afford?